Bruce J. Schulman

-Bruce J. Schulman is an American historian, currently the William E. Huntington Professor at Boston University.
-From 2022-23, Schulman served as the Harmsworth Visiting Professor of American History at The Queen's College, Oxford.
+Bruce J. Schulman (born December 16, 1959) is an American historian, currently the William E. Huntington professor at Boston University.
+From 2022-23, Schulman served as the Harmsworth Professor of American History at The Queen's College, Oxford.
+Schulman is a 2025 Guggenheim Fellow.

 According to his faculty profile, Schulman is writing the "volume for the Oxford History of the United States covering the years 1896-1929."

 Background

-Schulman received a BA in History from Yale University in 1981.
-He received an MA and PhD in History from Stanford University in 1982 and 1987 respectively.
+Schulman was born in New York City on December 16, 1959.
+He received a BA in History from Yale University in 1981, and received an MA and PhD in History from Stanford University in 1982 and 1987 respectively.

 Academic career

 Schulman was appointed as an Assistant Professor of History at the University of California, Los Angeles in July 1987.
 He left UCLA in December 1993 and joined Boston University as a Professor of History in January 1994.
 From June 1997 to September 2002 Schulman served as the director of the American and New England Studies program at the university.
 From January 2010 to July 2013 he chaired the university's History Department.

 Schulman currently directs the Institute for American Political History at Boston University.
 He was appointed the Huntington Professor of History in July 2008.